FelipeSenco/RockPaperScissors/README.md

 It access the player most used methods if isPlayer = true, if it is false it access the computer most used moves instead

 ------AddTurnToList(current turn)------
-This method will instantiate an object from the Turn.cs as this is the model used to store data at database It will migrate the data from TurnContext object to Turn object uses applicationRepository to get right .GameID for the turn Add the turn to .gameTurns list of TurnContext object
+This method will add the currentTurn instantiaded from TurnContext class to the gameTurns(from GameContext) list.

-------AddGameToDatabase()------
+------SendGameToService()------
-This method will instantiate an object from the Game.cs as this is the model used to store data at database It will migrate the data from GameContext object to Game object Uses applicationRepository to call InsertGameInDatabase() method
+This method will instantiate an object from application service It calls the InsertGame Method from the service with the gamecontext object itself as a parameter It calls the InsertTurns method from the service with the list of TurnContexts objects from the gameContext object